Mubzy2/alx-pre_course/README.md

-my first readme
+this is my first readme repository
-my second readme